vyos/vyos-documentation/docs/vpn/gre-ipsec.rst

   set interfaces tunnel tun0 remote-ip 192.168.99.1

 **Setting up IPSec**

 However, now you need to make IPsec work with dynamic address on one side.
 The tricky part is that pre-shared secret authentication doesn't work with dynamic address, so we'll have to use RSA keys.

 First, on both routers run the operational command "generate vpn rsa-key bits 2048".
 You may choose different length than 2048 of course.
-If your machine is a VM, generating it from /dev/random may take ages, so you may opt for "generate vpn rsa-key 2048 random /dev/urandom" instead.

 .. code-block:: sh

-  vyos@left# run generate vpn rsa-key bits 2048 random /dev/urandom
-  Generating rsa-key to /config/ipsec.d/rsa-keys/localhost.key
+  vyos@left# run generate vpn rsa-key bits 2048 Generating rsa-key to /config/ipsec.d/rsa-keys/localhost.key

   Your new local RSA key has been generated
   The public portion of the key is:

   0sAQO2335[long string here]

 Then on the opposite router, add the RSA key to your config.